How to calculate enthalpy change of neutralisation

 The enthalpy change of neutralisation can be calculated using the formula: ΔH = m × c × ΔT, where ΔH is the enthalpy change, m is the mass of the solution, c is the specific heat capacity of the solution, and ΔT is the change in temperature.

-See also How to do marble nails
+See also How to measure for roman blinds

 By measuring the initial and final temperatures and knowing the specific heat capacity of the solution, scientists can calculate the enthalpy change of neutralisation.
 This value provides important information about the energetics of the reaction and can be used to understand and predict the behaviour of acids and bases in different chemical processes.